 I’m often asked for some backstory on my books—information regarding the people, places, and things from Dear Maude and beyond.
 Well, here goes!
 I hope you enjoy it.
 And if you have any questions or would like to read more about things mentioned in The Dear Maude Trilogy, please leave your comments below.

 Spoiler Alert!
 I’ve written the following information assuming you, the reader, have read Dear Maude.
-If you have not, you can find it by clicking HERE.
+If you have not, you can find purchase links for the free e-Book at the bottom of this article.
 To find out about my other books, you can click HERE.